chchen123/pytpc/doc/prelimsLinux.rst

    git clone https://github.com/ATTPC/pytpc.git
    cd pytpc

 Installation instructions can be found in the README.md file.
-However, it is best to avoid Anaconda when using pytpc due to assorted problems with dependency versions and etc. Use pip to manage and the required Python software packages.
+However, avoid Anaconda when for pytpc's purposes due to assorted problems with dependency versions and etc. Use pip to manage the required Python software packages.

 .. code-block:: shell

-   sudo pip3.6 install Cython numpy scipy sklearn scikit-learn matplotlib seaborn jinja2 pandas clint pyYaml sqlalchemy tables h5py sphinx
+   pip3.6 install Cython numpy scipy sklearn scikit-learn matplotlib seaborn jinja2 pandas clint pyYaml sqlalchemy tables h5py sphinx   # sudo might be required

 Then, to install pytpc from the source code, run: